-Content in the context of this editorial policy and the activities of Australia’s Science Channel is described as digital content in the form of written word, stills photography, recorded audio, animation and videography as well as printed content and content delivered through live events.
+Content in the context of this editorial policy and the activities of The Royal Institution of Australia is described as printed or digital content in the form of written words, stills photography, recorded audio, animation and videography.
+We deliver content through printed magazines, websites, social media and through live events.

 1.3 Facts and Consilience

-All information provided by Australia’s Science Channel will be fact-based and editorially independent, free from any bias and based on the consilience of the science available.
+All information provided by The Royal Institution of Australia will be fact-based and editorially independent, free from any bias and based on the consilience of the science available.
 If a material is to be presented that is outside the consilience or if a consilience on the issue does not exist or is unclear, this material must be presented in an appropriate context.

 A note on Consilience: Consilience is where independent lines of research reach the same or similar conclusions.
 It is not the consensus of opinions of scientists.
-It is where the majority of research on a subject is in agreement with each other.
+It is where the conclusions of the majority of research on a subject converges.

 1.4 External Engagement

-When Australia’s Science Channel is engaged to provide a service for a specific organisation we will do so within the parameters of our organisational mission and this policy.
+When The Royal Institution of Australia is engaged to provide a service for a specific organisation we will do so within the parameters of our organisational mission and this policy.
 We will always identify all sponsors, funding partners or contributors of content to ensure full transparency.

 1.5 Editorial Control

-Full editorial control of the production of any content or materials made by Australia’s Science Channel will rest with Australia’s Science Channel on all occasions
+Full editorial control of the production of any content or materials made by Royal Institution of Australia will rest with The Royal Institution of Australia on all occasions

-Full editorial control of all material aggregated from external sources for dissemination by Australia’s Science Channel will rest with Australia’s Science Channel.
-Australia’s Science Channel reserves the right to not publish anything that it deems contrary to our mission or is contrary to this policy at its sole discretion.
+Full editorial control of all material aggregated from external sources for dissemination by The Royal Institution of Australia will rest with The Royal Institution of Australia.
+The Royal Institution of Australia reserves the right to not publish anything that it deems contrary to our mission or is contrary to this policy at its sole discretion.

 1.6 Editorial Accountability

-All editorial decisions are the ultimate responsibility of the Director as Editor-‐In Chief for The Royal Institution of Australia.
+All editorial decisions are the ultimate responsibility of the CEO and Head of Publishing for The Royal Institution of Australia.
 This includes the determination of the consilience on a subject as well as the veracity and efficacy of all content.
-In making editorial decisions the Director has recourse to consult experts in their fields across Australia and internationally if required.
+In making editorial decisions the Head of Publishing has recourse to consult experts in their fields across Australia and internationally if required.